 When I was running XC in high school one of my favorite courses was always Lake Sammamish State Park.
 In fact, 19 years ago I had one of my all time best XC races on that course, the 1989 JV KingCo race.
 On November 15th at the Eastside Runners XC Invitational I got a chance to relive some of the excitement of racing on that course (at least one very similar to the one we ran in high school).

 You couldn’t have asked for a better day to run the inaugural 5K Eastside Runners XC Invitational.
 The weather was cool yet sunny and thanks to the rain earlier in the week there was no shortage of mud on the course.
 Based on the turnout for the races (I haven’t seen the final results so I’m not exactly sure how many runner there were, I’ll up date this post as soon as I see the results) I would say the first running of this Invitational was an overwhelming success.
-The mud, sand, soft grass and sharp turns made this flat, fast course challenging enough to have a real XC feel to it.
+The mud, sand, soft grass and sharp turns Muddy stretch of the coursemade this flat, fast course challenging enough to have a real XC feel to it.
 And the Eastside Runners did an excellent job designing and marking the course as well with all aspects of running the meet.
 Also, there was a great mix of runners competing.
 So the more advanced runners had plenty of competition up front while at the same time it was a great race for beginners to get to experience the joys of running XC.
 Hopefully this race will continue to grow year after year.
 Who knows, maybe it will inspire a few other running clubs to put on XC races and eventually we could maybe have a mini club XC season of race here in the Puget Sound area.

 For more photos from the Eastside Runners XC Invitational please check out the NWRR flickr site as well as some photos from Eastside Runners.